-The Live Stream feature is one of two ways you can display a live stream in your event or community on web or mobile.
-You can leverage any of our supported streaming providers, or use Socio RTMP to integrate with many others.
+The Live Stream feature is one of two ways to display a live stream in your Event App or Community on web or mobile.
+Leverage any of our supported streaming providers, or use RTMP to integrate with many others.

-Because the stream launches immediately when attendees click the Live Stream feature appears in the features list, it's perfect for highlighting your keynote session or for a single-session event.
+Because the stream launches immediately when attendees click the Live Stream feature, it's perfect for highlighting your keynote session or for hosting a single-session event.

-If you're not sure whether the Live Stream feature or Agenda session live streams for your Event App, refer to our Live Stream and Agenda session comparison article to help inform your decision.
+If you're not sure whether to use the Live Stream feature or Agenda session live streams for your Event App, refer to our Live Stream and Agenda session comparison article to help inform your decision.

 Add the Live Stream feature